ocean-tracking-network/node-manager-training/_episodes/09_deploy_metadata.md

 The Nodebook will indicate the sheet had passed quality control by adding a ✔️**green checkmark** beside each section.

-If there are any errors, go into database and fix the `raw` table directly, or contact the researcher and then fix the `raw` table.
+If there are any errors, you could directly connect to the database and fix the `raw` table directly, or contact the researcher and then fix the `raw` table using updated input metadata.
 If there are problems with records that have already been promoted to the `stations` or `moorings` tables, you will need to create a db fix ticket in Gitlab in order to correct the records in the database.

 #### Task List Checkpoint